karolinaszafranbelzowska/problem-set/README.md

 print ('Current date/time: {}'.format(datetime.datetime.now()))
 but the format was not correct and finaly video below helped me to solve the problem https://www.youtube.com/watch?v=HDe8InbWQJU,
-Although I have the correct date and time format, I wasunable to enter the appropriate suffixes.
+Although I have the correct date and time format, I was unable to enter the appropriate suffixes.

 Solution-10a.py contains my solution to problem 10 - a plot of the funkction x Adapted from https://www.youtube.com/watch?v=a9UrKTVEeZA